meet the konverj/artists.

-Tiffany Mangulabnan (she/her) is a Filipino dancer, choreographer, writer, director, and a co-founder of konverjdans.
-She was born and raised in Manila, Philippines, and began her professional career with the Philippine Ballet Theatre when she was 15.
-She went on to become a principal dancer with the company, performing the leads in ballets like Swan Lake, Paquita, David Campos-Cantero’s Carmina Burana, the Dew-Drop Fairy in Gelsey Kirkland’s The Nutcracker, and performing in the contemporary ballets of renowned Filipino choreographers like Enrico Labayen, Edna Vida Froilan, Tony Fabella, Ronilo Jaynario, Alden Lugnasin (for Ballet Philippines), Gener Caringal, and countless others.
-She moved to New York City in 2012 to perform with BalletNext under the directorship of former American Ballet Theatre and New York City Ballet principal dancers Michele Wiles and Charles Askegard for four years, and helped create original roles in works by choreographers such as Mauro Bigonzetti, Katarzyna Kozielska, Peter Quanz, Brian Reeder, Tobin Eason, and Wiles herself.
-She then went on to join other New York-based contemporary ballet companies such as Emery LeCrone DANCE, Pigeonwing Dance, Gleich Dances, Indelible Dance, Claudia Schreier & Company, Trainor Dance, Terra Firma Dance, Alison Cook Beatty Dance, and Matthew Brookoff Dance.
-As a performer, she has earned praise for delivering “the most intense moment [of a piece] . . . in a thrashing solo” (The New York Times), for having “the most magnetism and spirit [among a group of performers],” and showing “improvement and more depth of character with each performance” (Broadway World).
+Born and raised in Manila, Philippines, Tiffany began her professional career with the Philippine Ballet Theatre when she was 15, and went on to become a principal dancer, performing the lead roles in full-length ballets like Swan Lake and David Campos-Cantero’s Carmina Burana, the Dew-Drop Fairy in Gelsey Kirkland and Michael Chernov’s The Nutcracker, and featured roles in the contemporary ballets of renowned Filipino choreographers like Enrico Labayen, Edna Vida, Tony Fabella, Gener Caringal, Ronilo Jaynario, Julie Borromeo, Felecitas Radaic, Alden Lugnasin (for Ballet Philippines), and many others.
+She moved to New York City in 2012 and spent four years performing with BalletNext under the directorship of former American Ballet Theatre and New York City Ballet principal dancers Michele Wiles and Charles Askegard, and helping to create original roles in ballets by choreographers like Mauro Bigonzetti, Katarzyna Kozielska, Peter Quanz, Brian Reeder, Tobin Eason, and Wiles.

 Since co-founding konverjdans with Mangulabnan and Saunder in 2016, Jordan has served as a co-director, choreographer and dancer for the company.
 Her first work for the company, Cetacean Shadow (2018), premiered on konverjdans’ first ever national tour to her hometown of Fort Wayne, IN.
 Jordan’s other works include Carve the Night Swells (2021), Windowsill (2020) and Ghost Warning (2021), with the latter two choreographed specifically for the unique challenges and perspectives of Zoom.
 Jordan has also choreographed and directed several dance films in close collaboration with filmmaker Sergio Carrasco, including When I Learned to Sing (2020), Falling Dreams (2021), and Windowsill (2020).
 She is currently in the process of directing her first full-length dance film, Motherland, in collaboration with Carrasco and Brooklyn-based musician Sean Cronin.